maker-ATOM/Robonautica-AMR/README.md

 	<b>Missing /odom frame in the tf_tree</b>
 </p>

-Before the was [resolved](https://github.com/rigbetellabs/Robonautica/issues/3), a idea was presented to create a node which will subscribe to the topic `/odom` (which did exist) and then publish the transform so that the requirements of gmapping can be satisfied.
+Before the error was [resolved](https://github.com/rigbetellabs/Robonautica/issues/3), a idea was presented to create a node which will subscribe to the topic `/odom` (which did exist) and then publish the transform so that the requirements of gmapping can be satisfied.

-Itwas also found that if any frame is found missing by the gmapping package it initiates to publish the frame itself..
+It was also found that if any frame is found missing by the gmapping package it initiates to publish to the frame itself.

 <p align="center">
 	<img src="/media/tf_frames.png" width="872" height="370"/>